microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/components/file.md

 ## Microsoft Graph APIs and permissions

 This control uses the following Microsoft Graph APIs and permissions.
-For each API call one of the listed permissions is required.
+For each API call, one of the permissions listed is required.

 | Configuration                                                                                    | Permission Scopes                          | API                                                                            |
 | ------------------------------------------------------------------------------------------------ | ------------------------------------------ | ------------------------------------------------------------------------------ |